xxfoundation/learn.xx.network/website/docs/cmixx/design-specs/threat_model.md

 ## Anonymity Set

-A this time the Elixxir mix network does not try to hide which mix cascade a given client is using for a given mix round.
+At this time the Elixxir mix network does not try to hide which mix cascade a given client is using for a given mix round.
 Clients directly connect to gateways nodes which relay messages to the mix cascade.
 These gateways are only connected to one mix cascade so it's